IchHabeHunger54/SomeStellarSurvivor/README.md

 ## Reporting a bug

 Nobody is perfect.
 Not you, not me.
 Because of this, I expect bugs to occur.
-If you find one, I urge you to join my Discord (TODO: discord link) and report it there, in order to make sure it actually is a mistake on my side, not on yours.
+If you find one, I urge you to join my Discord (https://discord.gg/GM6XSqM) and report it there, in order to make sure it actually is a mistake on my side, not on yours.
 Once I approve it, please open an issue here on GitHub.

 ## Contributing to the pack